danyspin97/lumactl/README.md

 - Supports for external monitors via DDC
 - Easy to use command line interface
 - Supports for relative increase/decreases
-- Designed to be fast (hence the client/daemon interface)
+- Designed to be fast

 ## Getting started